It's time for another repost of my regular Halloween movie tips. Since we're almost out of time, I'm going to post a few, so here we go. . .

 4. Night of the Living Dead (1969) - In a slightly different league from the first three on this list, this low-budget, black and white film still deserves a spot on the list.
 George Romero squeezed every last cent out of his budget, and delivered a film that can still scare (and disgust) you, almost 40 years later.
 This film is in the public domain, so watch out for bad prints.
 Also avoid the colorized version, and the remake.
-The sequels though, are pretty good, particularly Dawn of the Dead.
+The sequels though, are pretty good, particularly the original Dawn of the Dead.
 The ending of this film might tick you off though.

 6. Alien (1979) - You might have thought it was just a sci-fi film, but don't be fooled.
 This is top-shelf horror, it's just that the haunted house is a space ship!
 Even better that it sets up one of the best sequels in history, Aliens.

 7. Suspiria (1977) - Creepy, and moody and very, very foreign in tone, this movie will wig you out.
 A little astray from the other movies in this list, and not for all tastes, but still a classic.